 • James Bennett - The proximity of airport-related projects to each other and the high-level of interface created as a result, means that the access and space required to undertake construction are usually at a premium.

-This combined with the critical safety and security issues, as well as the multitude of trades that need to be utilised, means that a high degree of planning is required to ensure that delivery is carefully thought through before it commences.
-Programme management plays a critical role in managing these numerous interfaces.
+This, combined with the critical safety and security issues, as well as the multitude of trades that need to be

 This could mean adopting a common logistics strategy, it could mean having common project controls, reporting or BIM platform across all projects, or it could mean having an overarching delivery culture when it comes to supply chain engagement, risk allocation or safety management.

 • John - Clarity around the outcomes being sought is, of course, vital.
 A well-designed

 The owner’s approach to matters such as delivery culture, safety and risk are also important, as